 - Create an overlay and VLAN transport zones to handle VM traffic and management traffic respectively.

-Match the N-VDS name used in the VLAN transport zone and the OVERLAY transport zone.
+The N-VDS name used in VLAN transport zone and OVERLAY transport zone must be the same.

 - Go to Fabric -> Node -> Transport Node.